isomerpages/nlb-biblioasia/_apr-to-jun-2013/Writing to Print: The Shifting Roles of Malay Scribes in the 19th Century.md

 The Christian-based journal, *Bahawa hendaklah engkau menyembah Allah dan berbakti kepadanya sahaja*, is one of the publications in Singapore that involve Malay scribes as part of the printing process.
 It also highlights the important role of missionary presses in the emergence of Malay printing in Singapore.
 The most important was the Mission Press in the hands of Reverend Benjamin Keasberry, who pioneered the use of lithography to reproduce calligraphic styles so that his publications would appeal to a Malay audience familiar with hand-copied manuscripts.
 In contrast, earlier missionary publications were typographic prints that could not capture the flair and cursive form of handwritten Jawi, with scripts regarded as too uniform and stilted by Malay readers.

 <img style="width:80%;" src="/images/Vol%209%20Issue%201/Malay%20Scribes/Bahawa%20hendaklah%20engkau.jpg">
- <div style="background-color: white;">A typeset page of *Bahawa hendaklah engkau…* is an example of a translated Christian treatise published for missionary work. <i>Bahawa hendaklah engkau menyembah Allah dan berbakti kepadanya sahaja, 1832.
+ <div style="background-color: white;">A typeset page of <i>Bahawa hendaklah engkau…</i> is an example of a translated Christian treatise published for missionary work. <i>Bahawa hendaklah engkau menyembah Allah dan berbakti kepadanya sahaja, 1832.
 Singapore: Mission Press.
 Collection of the National Heritage Board.</i> </div>

 In contrast, lithography, called *cap batu* (stone-stamping) in Malay and favoured by indigenous printers, could convey the grace and fluidity of a scribe’s handwriting.
 Like copying, scribes would draft a master page on paper that was then etched onto a limestone tablet.
 The latter acted as a printing plate to reproduce multiple copies of the original hand-composed design.
 As such, the same scribes with their skill sets could continue to be employed since “a book printed by lithography was essentially a manuscript reproduced”.[^5]